Mardcelo/Mardcelo/README.md

 ![](https://komarev.com/ghpvc/?username=Mardcelo&color=green)
 ## Introduction

-Half-drunk Security Researcher that is currently working on Quantum/Co-current Computing, Software Development/Security, Cryptography.
+Half-drunk Security Researcher that is currently working on Quantum/Co-current Computing, Software Development/Security, and Cryptography.

 Call it, I looked most of the topic that interests me.